-When Norman May first came to Malvern circa 1878, Priory Mount was one of a pair of terraced houses set back from the pavement by a garden and stone wall, and you will see that the shop front has been extended across the garden right up to the edge of the pavement - if you look up from the far side of the road you will see the terraced house still standing behind.
+When Norman May first came to Malvern circa 1879, Priory Mount was one of a pair of terraced houses set back from the pavement by a garden and stone wall, and you will see that the shop front has been extended across the garden right up to the edge of the pavement - if you look up from the far side of the road you will see most of the terraced house still standing behind.

-Boots now occupies the site of Lipton's supermarket probably built in the 1960s in a utilitarian style somewhat out of keeping with the Victorian shop fronts.
+Boots now occupies the site of Lipton's supermarket, probably built in the 1960s in a utilitarian style somewhat out of keeping with the Victorian shop fronts.

 Kelly's Trade directory of 1884 lists many photographers in Worcestershire, including Norman May, Priory Mount, Church Street, Great Malvern.
 His only competitor in Malvern at that time seems to have been 'Thomas Bennett and Son', Church Street, Great Malvern and 8 Broad Street, Worcester.
-(The 1881 census indicates the latter business was in fact run from Worcester by Thomas's widow Elizabeth J Bennett assisted by her sons Thomas and Robert, and daughter Annie).
+(The 1881 census indicates the latter business was in fact run from Worcester by Thomas's widow Elizabeth J Bennett, assisted by her sons Thomas and Robert, and daughter Annie).

 The Great Malvern section of Kellys 1884 Trade Directory is much more informative: